 Identify your niche

-Although you might be tempted to take up different projects it is essential for you to niche down and find out which area do you want to turn into your area of expertise.
+Although you might be tempted to take up different projects, you need to niche down and find out which area you want to turn into your area of expertise.
 Taking up similar projects helps you find out and develop optimal solutions to the major problems that exist in that market.

 Note down your deliverables